TwitchPlaysPokemon/tpp-core/Core/README.md

 Ensure that you have a properly configured MongoDB server running.
 See the [Persistence.MongoDB](../Persistence.MongoDB) project for instructions.

-Finally, you run the project, e.g. in runmode:
+Finally, you run the project, e.g. in dualcore mode:
 ```
-dotnet run -- runmode
+dotnet run -- start -m dualcore
 ```

+The `dualcore` mode is a simple mode meant for replacing some functionality that has been ported and subsequently removed from the old python core.

+Some other modes require a mode-specific configuration file, which you can test and generate similar to the base config by passing an additional `--mode` or `-m` option.
+See the `--help` output for more details on that.

 ## faster startup time
 `dotnet run` is a development command that always implicitly restores dependencies,